ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "If one could but go to Brighton!" observed Mrs. Bennet.

-"Oh, yes!--if one could but go to Brighton!
+"Oh, yes! -- if one could but go to Brighton!
 But papa is so disagreeable."

 "A little sea-bathing would set me up forever."